2533245542/2533245542.github.io/_posts/2016-07-09-sklearn-metrics.md

 Blending is one of the approaches to create datasets from predictions of different classifiers and then train a new classifier on top of it.
 I came across this approach while reading a blog entry titled [*Kaggle Ensembling Guide* on MLWave website](http://mlwave.com/kaggle-ensembling-guide/).

 It’s a powerful technique that many top Kagglers use.
-According to the entry, the advantage of blending is that prevents information leak since generalizers and stackers used different data.
+According to the entry, the advantage of blending is that prevents information leak since generalizers and stackers use different data.

 The same blog post referred to a [Python script by Emanuele Olivetti](https://github.com/emanuele/kaggle_pbr/blob/master/blend.py), which I modified slightly to read in the microbiome data and perform blending.
 The generalizers used were the 5 different scikit-learn classifiers: Gaussian Naive Bayes, Random Forests, Gradient Boosting Trees, Support Vector Machines and Multi-layer Perceptron.
 Final blending was done with [LogisticRegression() class of scikit-learn](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) with default values.